Description

 TotalReturn:

-• Compared with the benchmark AGG (0.4%) in the period of the last 5 years, the total return, or increase in value of 47.1% of Bond ETF Rotation Strategy is higher, thus better.
+• Compared with the benchmark AGG (0.4%) in the period of the last 5 years, the total return, or performance of 48.9% of Bond ETF Rotation Strategy is greater, thus better.

 CAGR: